 Very little emphasis, if any, by the automotive world has addressed ADAS requirements in wilderness operations.
-Our strategic business objectives are to lead the way on ADAS for no-road environments for emergency responders, commercial/industrial stakeholders and military customers.
-Our business ambition is to participate in the global ADAS software market which is estimated to reach the \$80 billion mark by 2030 as reported by industry analysts McKinsey & Company.
+Our strategic business objectives are to lead the way on ADAS for no-road environments for emergency responders, commercial/industrial stakeholders and humanitarian aide and defense customers.
+Our business ambition is to participate in the emerging global ADAS software market which is estimated to reach the \$80 billion mark by 2030 as reported by industry experts, McKinsey & Company.